krohling/bondai/README.md

 - **--enable-dangerous** - Allows potentially dangerous Tools to be loaded (i.e. ShellTool and PythonREPLTool)
 - **--enable-prompt-logging log_dir** - Turns on prompt logging which will write all prompt inputs into the specified directory.
 If no directory is provided **BondAI** will defaul to *logs* within the current directory.
 - **--load-tools my_tools.py** - If this option is specified no tools will be loaded by default.
 Instead **BondAI** will load the specified Python file and look for a function named **get_tools()**.
 This function should return a list of Tools.
+- **--quiet** - Suppress agent output.
+Unless specified the agent will print detailed information about each step it's taking.

 ```bash
 bondai --enable-dangerous --enable-prompt-logging logs --load-tools my_tools.py